What to see in Naples in 36 hours: the tour is designed to let you experience the city in just one weekend.

 After seeing the Castel Nuovo, you can go to Piazza del Plebiscito, with the San Carlo Theater and the Royal Palace in the background and the Umberto I Gallery as a counterpoint.

 Once the tour of the historic centre is over you can finally have dinner and, as you could have guessed, in Naples you are spoiled for choice.
 You can undoubtedly dine on one of the previous recipes or try another speciality such as fried pizza.
-Whatever you choose it is important to finish with a flourish and how not to do it with one of the traditional Neapolitan sweets.
-The babà, the sfogliatella and the pastiera are just some of the desserts that you can enjoy at the end of the day.
+Whatever you choose it is important to finish with a flourish and how not to do it with one of the traditional Neapolitan desserts.
+The babà, the sfogliatella and the pastiera are just some of those that you can enjoy at the end of the day.

-1. Shopping in the streets of Naples - 12:00 am
+12PM: shopping and fashion in the streets of Naples

 Shopping in Naples